 All of this is meant to give you some ideas and guidance, but to also help you customize a smoothie for you kiddo or yourself!

-Healthy Yogurt Smoothie
+Healthy Yogurt Smoothie for Kids

 A simple yogurt smoothie made with just yogurt, fresh strawberries, a little lemon juice, and some maple syrup or honey is a super yummy way to serve up a toddler breakfast or snack.
-We love this strawberry smoothie alongside crackers or a muffin for a more substantial meal, or as a stand alone snack.
+We love this base Strawberry Smoothie recipe alongside crackers or a muffin for a more substantial meal, or as a stand alone snack.